Boxers

 When De La Hoya fought the first PPV headliner event of his career against Rafael Ruelas in 1995, he received a $1 million purse.
 A year later, he earned an impressive $9 million for his first win over Julia Cesar Chavez, and an additional $12 million in their 1998 rematch.
 For comparison, Chavez earned $6 million in the second bout.

-Backtracking to 1997, De La Hoya earned a combined $19 million from his fights with Pernell Whitaker and Hector Camacho, which were split as $10 million and $9 million, respectively.
+Backtracking to 1997, De La Hoya earned a combined $19 million from his fights with Pernell Whitaker and Hector Camacho, split at $10 million and $9 million, respectively.
 Whitaker earned $6 million, while Camacho earned just $3 million.
 To end the decade, De La Hoya earned a career-high $21 million for his loss to Felix Trinidad.

 Peak Career Fight Earnings

 In the 2000s, De La Hoya began earning a bare minimum of $15 million per fight, including for his 2000 bout against Shane Mosley and his 2002 fight against Fernando Vargas.
-In 2004, he earned a combined $60 million, through a $30 million purse from his loss to Bernard Hopkins, and a further $30 million for his win over Felix Sturm.
+In 2004, he earned a combined $60 million, including $30 million from his loss to Bernard Hopkins and $30 million from his win over Felix Sturm.

 When De La Hoya fought Floyd Mayweather in 2007, he earned the single highest purse of his career, taking home approximately $52 million.
 The event became the highest-grossing in boxing history, recording $165 million in gross revenue.
 For comparison, Floyd earned an estimated $25 million from the bout.